awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.RenamingDB.md

-# Renaming a Microsoft SQL Server Database in a Multi\-AZ Deployment<a name="Appendix.SQLServer.CommonDBATasks.RenamingDB"></a>
+# Renaming a Microsoft SQL Server database in a Multi\-AZ deployment<a name="Appendix.SQLServer.CommonDBATasks.RenamingDB"></a>

 To rename a Microsoft SQL Server database instance that uses Multi\-AZ, use the following procedure: